 My day at The Open Championship

-Do you think I’m going to make life easy for those of you who have been waiting to read about my experience at The Royal and Ancient Golf Club at St. Andrews (R & A) and day one of The Open Championship?
+Do you think I’m going to make life easy for those of you who have been waiting to read about my experience at The Royal and Ancient Golf Club at Saint Andrews (R & A) and day one of The Open Championship?
 Think again.
 Even in my writing at Testudo Times and Terp Talk, I’m somewhat notorious for burying the lede – particularly in feature stories.

 So, I’ll start with breakfast where I made acquaintance with Dan and Jeanne some friends of my sister Leslie and brother-in-law John.
 They had planned a trip to Ireland and decided to come over a day or two early so they could take in the Open.
 We’d been in touch by email leading up to our mutual trips but had never met.

 They came to my hotel where we shared some breakfast and Dan, prepared for my punning reputation by Leslie, came with a small, printed list of “country puns.”
 We had a cold breakfast and shared a taxi to Waverly Station to catch the Golf Link train.
-Because only one two lane road leads to and from the R & A and the traffic can become quite intimidating, this combination of rail and bus with return (round trip for the Yanks) for 24.50 pounds (about $41.00) is generally considered the best method of transport.

 Getting off the train, a fellow who’d attended Maryland saw my hat (the red and black one) and we started chatting about the Terps as we shuffled from the train to the bus which would take us from the station at Leuchars to the course.
 We got our first view of the distant course and I managed this sloppy shot through the bus window: